AuroraMaster/react-native-ohos-library/en/op-engineering-op-sqlite.md

 > [!TIP] For details, see [Directly Linking Source Code](/zh-cn/link-source-code.md).

 ### 3. Configuring CMakeLists and Introducing RNOpSqlitePackage

+> If you are using version <= 8.0.2-0.0.3, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add the following code: